sonictheprogrammer/kod-unofficial/READMEforoldersystems.md

 # Kod Unofficial (For older systems)

-**⚠ Warningg, This is Unofficial Counterpart of Kod, This is for older systems.
+**⚠ Warning, This is Unofficial Counterpart of Kod, This is for older systems.
 If you run this in a new system, things might be a problem.**

 **I would recommend you to upgrade and go to Kod,**